A Newly Painted Pool…

 Pools with a Tiled Waterline

 Some older pools may be in need of tile work or replacement.
 The best time to have this done is before the painting process.
 For more information regarding pool tile, please refer to our

 Fiberglass / Stainless Steel Walled Pools

 There are many pools constructed with fiberglass or stainless steel walls.
 The concrete floor of these pools is commonly painted and treated the same as concrete walled pools (water-blasting and 2 coats of paint).
-For the older pools with fiberglass walls, the fiberglass may have developed hairline cracks and is looking thin and dull.
-At that point we recommend having the walls painted along with the floor but if they still look good, they are left as is.
+For some of the older pools with fiberglass walls, the fiberglass may be worn to the point where there are hairline cracks and it is looking thin and dull.
+We then recommend painting the walls along with the floor.
 Our high quality epoxy paint bonds perfectly to fiberglass and, after 2 coats, brings it back to a clean smooth surface again.

 The wall/floor joints in fiberglass walled pools will need to be resealed after the water-blasting and we do this before the pool is painted.

 Pools with a Plaster Surface

 Some pools have a plaster or “marcite” surface, and when first installed, are not usually painted.
 Over time though, the surface begins to erode or “dissolve”, ending up with a rough sandpaper-like feel to it along with heavy staining.
 This is a normal occurrence that is due to years of normal wear and chemical use.
 The rough surface is not only hard on bare feet but it provides a perfect surface for algae to grow on.
 As a result, it becomes difficult and very costly to keep the surface clean due to the higher than normal chemical use.
 This is when re-surfacing is necessary.